 Your spouse may be entitled to half of your house in the final divorce decree even if it’s under your name.
 It depends upon your unique financial situation as a married couple.

 Pennsylvania is an equitable distribution state, not a community property state, meaning divorcing parties do not necessarily get “equal” shares of the marital assets, they receive an “equitable” or fair portion.

 Talk with an Experienced Divorce Attorney

 Real property is usually a couple’s greatest marital asset.
-How it is dealt with in divorce might be one of the most important financial decisions a couple makes, along with how pensions are divided and whether continuing financial support is necessary.
+How it is dealt with in the divorce process might be one of the most important financial decisions a couple makes, along with how pensions are divided and whether continuing financial support is necessary.

 We have the experience to help you get what you deserve in your property settlement agreement, including your real property regardless of who is on the deed and who is on the mortgage.
 Call us at 215-967-9070 and put our over fifty years of experience with Pennsylvania family law to work for you.
-We can help you get the arrangements that are best for your family, including child custody, child support, spousal support, and division of marital property, especially for high asset couples who are divorcing.
+We can help you get the arrangements that are best for your family, including child custody, child support, spousal support, and marital property division, especially for high asset couples who are divorcing.